codebug-nc/Final-Project/README.md

 ## Day 2

 #### Combining An Old Project
 - Create three files inside your final project folder.
-For example: `fortune-teller.html`, `fortuner-teller.css`, `fortuner-teller.js`
+For example: `fortune-teller.html`, `fortune-teller.css`, `fortune-teller.js`
 - Open the old project code
 - Copy/paste each file into the newly created file
 - Open the new html file in Chrome to make sure everything works.
 Example: `open fortune-teller.html`